Roles and access rights in Yandex Tracker

 Administrator

 The administrator has access to all elements of the Tracker structure.
-By default, the user who created the Yandex 360 organization or connected Tracker to it is appointed as the Tracker administrator.
+By default, the Yandex 360 organization administrator has administrator permissions.

 Actions available to the administrator: